Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

         This window can be kept up throughout the reboot process to ensure Ceph remains healthy and to watch if Ceph goes into a `WARN` state when rebooting storage node.

-    1. Check the status of the `slurmctld` and `slurmdbd` pods to determine if they are starting:
+    1. Check the status of the `slurmctld` and `slurmdbd` pods to determine if they are starting.

         ```bash
         ncn-mw# kubectl describe pod -n user -lapp=slurmctld